ChaseMilligan/Wikiyickistan/content/House League/Free League of the Backlands.md

 ![[flotbl2.png]]

 _[Free League of the Backlands](https://www.dndbeyond.com/campaigns/join/71003411012186196)_ is set in the classic high-fantasy world of Faerûn.
-This counts as a Forgotten Realms campaign, and characters from other Forgotten Realms adventures can be played, assuming they abide by the [[House League Ruleset]] restrictions.
+This counts as a Forgotten Realms campaign, and characters from other Forgotten Realms adventures can be played, assuming they abide by the **[House League Ruleset](https://chasemilligan.github.io/Wikiyickistan/House-League/House-League-Ruleset)** restrictions.
+This is meant to help get new / more people into the game by keeping sessions short, and non-committal.

 ---
 ![[02-001.adventure-cover.jpg]]